Magnesium for ADHD in Children: Can It Help Calm Hyperactivity? (2026 Research Update)

 Dr. Amit Pandehttp://medihealthpro.com

-Dr. Amit Pande is a Molecular Biologist and Independent Scientific Advisor with over 15 years of hands-on experience in clinical diagnostics at Apollo Hospital, Medanta The Medicity, and Jaypee Hospital.
-He holds a PhD in Biotechnology and has expertise in immunology, molecular diagnostics, genomics, hematology, endocrinology, biochemistry, and microbiology.
-He has published 50+ peer-reviewed international research papers.
-At MediHealth PRO, he reviews every article for scientific accuracy so the information parents read is backed by real clinical evidence.
+Dr. Amit Pande, PhD (Biotechnology) is a Molecular Biologist and Independent Scientific Advisor with over 15 years of hands-on experience in clinical diagnostics at Apollo Hospital, Medanta The Medicity, and Jaypee Hospital.
+His expertise spans immunology, molecular diagnostics, genomics, hematology, endocrinology, biochemistry, and microbiology, with 50+ peer-reviewed international research papers to his name.
+At MediHealth PRO, he reviews every article for scientific accuracy so the information parents read is grounded in real clinical evidence.

 Related Articles